-- 1. Exocrine Function: The exocrine function of the pancreas involves the production and secretion of digestive enzymes and bicarbonate into the small intestine.
-These digestive enzymes include lipase (for fat digestion), amylase (for carbohydrate digestion), and proteases (for protein digestion).
-The bicarbonate helps neutralize the acidic chyme (partially digested food) coming from the stomach, creating a more suitable environment for enzyme activity in the small intestine. - 2.
-Endocrine Function: In addition to its exocrine role, the pancreas also has an endocrine function.
-It contains clusters of cells called the Islets of Langerhans, which are responsible for producing hormones, most notably insulin and glucagon.
-These hormones regulate blood sugar levels by facilitating the uptake of glucose by cells and controlling its release from the liver.
+- The exocrine function of the pancreas involves the production and secretion of digestive enzymes and bicarbonate into the small intestine. - These digestive enzymes include lipase (for fat digestion), amylase (for carbohydrate digestion), and proteases (for protein digestion). - The bicarbonate helps neutralize the acidic chyme (partially digested food) coming from the stomach, creating a more suitable environment for enzyme activity in the small intestine.

+Endocrine Function:

+- It contains clusters of cells called the Islets of Langerhans, which are responsible for producing hormones, most notably insulin and glucagon. - These hormones regulate blood sugar levels by facilitating the uptake of glucose by cells and controlling its release from the liver.

+Liver

-Liver: The liver is the largest internal organ in the human body and performs a wide range of functions, including those related to digestion:
+: The liver is the largest internal organ in the human body and performs a wide range of functions, including those related to digestion: